fcchou/ml_dl_resource/README.md

 ## Books
 * [The Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/):
-Book by the authors of LASSO, gradient boosting, MARS, etc. Machine learning from a statistical view point.
+Book by the authors of LASSO, gradient boosting, MARS, etc. Machine learning from a statistical viewpoint.
 Free pdf available online.
 * [An Introduction to Statistical Learning](http://www-bcf.usc.edu/%7Egareth/ISL/):
 An introductory version of the above book, by mostly the same authors.
 * [Data Analysis Using Regression and Multilevel/Hierarchical Models](http://www.stat.columbia.edu/~gelman/arm/):